JosephNjorog/SeCom/README.md

-Certainly!
-Here's a revised README.md file for your Forge app project, including a detailed project structure with lists of all necessary files and directories:

----

 # Security and Compliance Monitor - Forge App for Jira Cloud

 This Forge app helps organizations monitor and ensure security and compliance within their Jira Cloud instances.
 It provides real-time alerts, compliance reports, and integrates seamlessly with Jira's ecosystem.